drose379/picturePerfect/README.md

     public void getGalleryImage() {

         GalleryCapture galleryCapture = new GalleryCapture.Builder( this )
-            .callback( PhotoCaptureCallback ) //required to get the PhotoResult from the GalleryCapture .crop( true )
+            .callback( this ) //required to get the PhotoResult from the GalleryCapture .crop( true )
             .build();